 You can also read the information for customers on Water UK’s website.

-If you can't pay a county court judgment or court order
+If you can't pay a court fine, county court judgment or court order

 You might be able to change the amount you have to pay.
-Find out how to change what you pay.
+You can check how to:

 If you can't pay your tax bill

-If you're struggling to pay your tax bill, you should speak to HRMC straight away.
+If you're struggling to pay your tax bill, you should speak to HMRC straight away.
 You can call them on their coronavirus helpline:

 HMRC coronavirus helpline